wconrad/wconrad.github.io/_posts/2014-08-01-rails-hateoas-research.markdown

 _do_ have access to route helpers.

-Andy rejected option 1, but commenter Brandon Beacher explained why he thinks it's a good option, and gave an [example][6] of how he's done it.
+Andy rejected option 1, but commenter Brandon Beacher explained why he thinks it's best, and gave an [example][6] of how he's done it.
 It looks like an attractive approach to me.
 The implementation looks simple, it doesn't fight Rails, and his argument is compelling:

 * "The json and xml representations of a model are just views, no?"